 4.1.1.
 Scanning Electron Microscopy (SEM)

 SEM was used to provide an optical representation of ALP-induced enzymatic mineralisation of electron beam-treated gelatin hydrogels following 6 days of mineralisation in CaGP.
 Smooth surfaces observed for the ALP/CaGP-free control and 0 mg/ml ALP CaGP samples indicate the absence of mineralisation in this group.
 The sporadic deposits and inhomogeneous sections of the 0 mg/ml ALP CaGP group which were observed rather provide no evidence of mineralisation; rather, they indicate that residual CaGP remains in the hydrogel.
 The surface morphologies of both sample groups containing ALP (1.25 and 2.5 mg/ml) provide optical confirmation of ALP-induced mineralisation.
 In accordance with the findings of Douglas et al. [1], mineralisation appears to manifest as homogenously distributed globular deposits.
-The spatial dimensions of these deposits correspond to those observed in ALP-mineralised cPEG, collagen and peptide amphiphile gels [1,14].
+The spatial dimensions of these deposits correspond to those observed in ALP-mineralised catechol-polyethylene glycol (cPEG), collagen and peptide amphiphile gels [1,14].

 4.1.2.
 Raman Spectroscopy